 - Service suspension notices - if you break the house rules

-If you decide you no longer want to receive these newsletters - or if you aren't currently receiving it and want to - all you need to do is change your email preferences.
+Email Preferences.
+If you decide you no longer want to receive these emails - or if you aren't currently receiving it and want to - all you need to do is change your email preferences.
 You'll find this in the My Account area once you're logged in.

 Logging into the website using Facebook.
 You can log in to the website using the Facebook Platform.
 When you log in using Facebook, Facebook shares selective information with us, such as your gender, date of birth, name and location, but we do not share information we hold about you with Facebook through your use of this facility.

-Sharing links on the website.
+Sharing links from Genes Reunited.
 By using the 'Share' links which may be available on the website, you can share links to certain content with non-members using Facebook, Twitter and email.
 The content will remain at all times on the website and only the link and other limited information will appear on Facebook and Twitter, or in the email.
 There are restrictions on the sharing of content that we provide to you on the website.
-You can find out more about these restrictions in our Terms and Conditions.
+You can find out more about these restrictions in our terms and conditions.

 - Managing the website (including your account);